Joe Connelly

 Connelly's 14-year-old son, Jay, served as the model for Beaver's older brother, Wally; and Connelly's 8-year-old son, Ricky, was the inspiration for Beaver, the nickname of one of Connelly's merchant marine shipmates.
 Connelly reportedly followed his children around with a pad of paper writing down funny situations and lines that were later used in the show.

-Connelly is buried in Culver City's Holy Cross Cemetery.
+Connelly's urn was buried in Culver City's Holy Cross Cemetery after his cremation service within the Mortuary's crematory.
 He died of a stroke while in the Motion Picture Country Home nursing home in Newport Beach, California after suffering from Alzheimer's disease for years.
-Connelly outlived both of his wives, Kathryn and Ann and was survived by his 7 children, 12 grandchildren and 6 great-grandchildren.
+Connelly outlived both of his wives, Kathryn and Ann, and had 7 children, 12 grandchildren and 6 great-grandchildren.

 Biography from the Wikipedia article Joe Connelly (producer).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.